DevinAiUk/vertexchat/README.md

 Get your API KEY from https://makersuite.google.com

-Credits:
+# Credits:

-Repository was forked from: https://github.com/hiliuxg/geminichat
+The repository was forked from: https://github.com/hiliuxg/geminichat